rafecolton/memory-dotfiles/README.md

 ## About

-    Like your typical dotfiles repo, but more flexible and less obtrusive
+### Making your dotfiles repo more accessible and less obtrusive

 The idea behind memory-dotfiles is to provide both some nice standard dotfiles and also an easy way to sub them in and out on any given system.